Minor in Chemistry

 CHEM 333.
 Biochemistry.
 (4) The basic concepts which give rise to the vast diversity of biochemical processes in living organisms.
 Topics include anabolism and catabolism of carbohydrates, fats, proteins and nucleic acids, generation of energy, and selected topics from physiological and developmental biochemistry.
 Three class hours and three laboratory hours per week.
-May be taken for biology or chemistry credit (see Biology 333).
-Prerequisites: Chemistry 331 and two semesters of biology.
+May be taken for biology or chemistry credit (see BIOL 333).
+Prerequisites: CHEM 331 and two semesters of biology.
 A second semester of organic chemistry is strongly recommended.
 Offered every other spring.

 CHEM 479.
 Undergraduate Science Mentor.
 (2 or 3) The goal of this course is to provide the student one-on-one mentoring with a faculty member in chemistry in order to provide the student with individualized guidance in science theory and/or advanced laboratory/field skills.
-Practical application to peer mentorship is a crucial aspect of this course meant to strengthen science fundamentals and leadership skills essential for careers in the biomedical, physical, and laboratory sciences and field biology, as well as in teaching.
-Two credits for lecture or laboratory-only participation or three credits for lecture and laboratory course participation.
+Practical application to peer mentorship is a crucial aspect of this course meant to strengthen science fundamentals and leadership skills essential for careers in the biomedical, physical and laboratory sciences, and field biology, as well as in teaching.
+Two credits for lecture- or laboratory-only participation, or three credits for lecture and laboratory course participation.
 Prerequisite: permission of instructor.